h5p/h5p-php-library/README.txt

  - TODO: Fill in here

-In addition frameworks need to implement:
+In addition frameworks need to do the following:

- - TODO: Fill in here
+ - Provide a form for uploading h5p packages.
+ - Place the uploaded h5p packages in a temporary directory

+See existing implementations for details.
+For instance the Drupal h5p module located on drupal.org/project/h5p